PixelMister/Pokengine/docs/Code_Library/objects.md

 ---
 ### Spawn
 Creates a spawn point.
 Use on entrances, exits or other spawn points.
-The non-numeric versions serve as checkpoints.
+The non-numeric versions serve as checkpoints (e.g., cave checkpoints are used for Escape Ropes).
 See also [Travel Checkpoints](<https://pokengine.readthedocs.io/en/latest/HowTo_Guides/region-travel/#travel-checkpoints>).

 ```json
 spawn(id,direction,move)